Australian Wood Duck

 The male has a rounded, dark chestnut head with a black mane down the back of its nape.
 Its eyes and bill are black, and legs and webbed feet are greyish in color.
 The nostril openings are roughly in the middle of the bill, in comparison to others like the Pacific Black Duck whose openings are near the base of their bill.

 In the male, the side of the belly and flanks are light grey in color.
-On closer inspection the grey is caused by an abundance of fine down-like feathers which are delicately lined with feathers of a darker shade.
-This results in a repetitive pattern of linear lines that can be so mesmerizing that an approaching predator may have a momentary visually induced dizziness.
+On closer inspection the grey is caused by an abundance of fine down-like feathers which are delicately lined.
+This results in a repetitive pattern of linear lines that can be so mesmerizing that an approaching predator may have a momentary, visually induced dizziness.
 This could give the duck a better chance of escape.
 (Images 2 and 3)

-Australian Wood Ducks usually lays about 8-11 eggs, often in tree hollows.
+Australian Wood Ducks usually lay about 8-11 eggs, often in tree hollows.
 However large brood sizes of up to 18 have been recorded.
-Image 6 above (taken in Adelaide on 4th Nov.
+Image 15 on the left (taken in Adelaide on 4th Nov.
 2016) shows 15 ducklings in the family.
 This could be due to egg dumping.
 Female occasionally lays (dumps) some eggs in their neighbor’s nest (same species) before laying full clutch of eggs in their own nest.

 Some other ducks even lay eggs in nests of other species, e.g. Redheads parasitize Canvasback ducks (Sorenson 1998).